dc0d/IronswornCompanionBot/README.md

 # ironsworn-companion

+> Do not use this code.
+This repository contains some experiments - implementing the same thing in different programming languages.

-> The bot can be reached [here](https://t.me/IronswornCompanionBot) on Telegram.
+The bot can be reached [here](https://t.me/IronswornCompanionBot) on Telegram.

-> My goal for creating this repo is playing around with rust.
-I do not intend to maintain it.
->
-> This is one of my first ever deployed rust app.
-No good coding practices is followed whatsoever.
-Because I just wanted to see something on the screen.
->
-> The license is MIT.
-So, you can fork it and do whatever you want with the code - following MIT requirements & implications.

 # resources & tools

 - Oracle data comes from amazing [datasworn](https://github.com/rsek/datasworn) by @rsek.
-- The amazing bot framework [teloxide](https://github.com/teloxide/teloxide) by @teloxide is used.